Cmanzano03/TFG_MoodleDataScience/README.md

 # TFG_MoodleDataScience
-This repository will be used as VCS for my Bachelor's final thesis, which consists on developing a ETL pipeline with Iceberg and Spark, in order to apply after some predictive machine learning algorithms.
+This repository will be used as VCS for my Bachelor's final thesis, which consists on using machine learning to predict student dropout in courses of the University of Extremadura